 How many animals are used and for what?

 The species of animals used included, but were not limited to mice, rats, guinea-pigs, rabbits, cats, dogs, ferrets, horses, pigs, sheep, birds, fish, amphibians and monkeys.

 Do the animals suffer?

 Simply being restrained in captivity is very stressful for most animals.
-Recent studies have shown that the frustration of life in a standard barren laboratory cage literally drives many animals insane – causing severe abnormalities in their brains.
+Studies have shown that the frustration of life in a standard barren laboratory cage literally drives many animals insane – causing severe abnormalities in their brains.
 Even simple routine procedures, such as taking a blood sample, can be very distressing for animals, especially if undertaken by a clumsy or inexperienced technician.
 It is not always easy to find the vein in small, frightened animals, especially if they struggle.
 But most experiments involve far more suffering than this.
-In safety tests, a long tube is pushed down the throat to the stomach so that the test chemical can be force-fed to the animal.
+In safety tests, a long tube is pushed down the throat of an animal, into their stomach, so that the test chemical can be force-fed to them.
 The purpose is to measure any vomiting, diarrhoea, convulsions, bloody tears, skin lesions, ulcers, breathing difficulty or damage to the eyes, lungs, kidneys or heart.
 In medical research experiments, animals are deliberately injured by surgery, chemicals or genetic manipulation to give them symptoms of the disease being studied.
 For example, large tumours are transplanted into them.
 They are infected with Ebola, AIDS or other viruses, or made to suffer painful conditions such as arthritis or heart attacks.
-Anaesthetics are only used in 40% of experiments.

 Do safety tests on animals protect us?